MEGARAJAN-S/Cryptography-CIA/Traditional_Cryptography/Substitution_Ciphers/Single_Substitution/Monoalphabetical/Output.md

-Output for Every Algorithm such as Atbash, Caesar, Affine is here
+Output for Every Algorithm such as Atbash, Caesar, Affine, August is here

 1.Atbash Cipher